ben-arnold/washb-geopair/README.md

 This work was funded by the National Institute of Allery and Infectious Diseases (R01-AI166671) and the original trials were funded by the Bill & Melinda Gates Foundation (OPPGD759).

-Should you have any questions about the files in this repository, please contact Ben Arnold at UCSF (ben.arnold@ucsf.edu).
+If you have any questions about the files in this repository, please contact Ben Arnold at UCSF (ben.arnold@ucsf.edu).

 ## Linked Repositories and Additional Resources